 When the Palestinians were all in the Diaspora, they were vulnerable to the pressures of the Arab regimes, their disputes and conflicts, while when the PA was established, which is considered the nucleus of the future state, with legal, diplomatic and political commitments, it helped formulate Palestinian-Arab relations in a different way.
 However, events during the Diaspora stage continued to weigh heavily sometimes on bilateral relations under President 'Arafat, especially in the first period of the PA's formation.
-This situation began to change somewhat under President 'Abbas.
-Other Arab and international developments have had an impact, including the collapse of the Soviet Union, the emergence of the US as the sole superpower in a unipolar world, the US invasion of Iraq in 2003, and the revolutions and changes in the Arab world.
+107 This situation began to change somewhat under President 'Abbas.
+Other Arab and international developments have had an impact, including the collapse of the Union of Soviet Socialist Republics (USSR), the emergence of the US as the sole superpower in a unipolar world, the US invasion of Iraq in 2003, and the revolutions and changes in the Arab world.